kuzzleio/kuzzle-plugin-prometheus/README.md

 ```

 This will start a demonstration stack composed with:
-* A three node Kuzzle cluster behind an Nginx loadbalancer.
+* A three node Kuzzle cluster behind an Nginx load balancer.
 * A Prometheus container configured to scrap metrics.
 * A Grafana container.